 Would I be able to pass basic strength, flexibility, endurance and stretching tests now as compared to before it hurt?

 If you change your perspective from one of passive pain management applied only when you’re sore, and instead, see this issue as one of active conditioning and protection, relief will be more achievable and likely.

 Solving the Problem of Recurring Morning Back Pain

 What we commonly misunderstand can cause us to prolong it or even make it worse.
 Unless we change our assumptions, we may not correct it.
 We may even believe that it is a new reality we must accept.

 The next section will help you to learn what these errors are, and what can be done about it.

-This site is dedicated to helping those with recurring Morning Back Pain.
+This site is dedicated to helping those with recurring back problems.

-Learn how to safely, easily, stretch and strengthen the weak and tight areas of your lower back and hips which cause pain while sleeping.
-Many clients (below) have experienced significant relief from morning back pain.
+Learn how to safely, easily, stretch and strengthen the weak and tight areas of your lumbar spine and hips which hurt while sleeping.
+Many clients (below) have experienced significant relief.